 Can Your Identity Be Stolen Through Junk Mail?

-Though you might not realize it, your paper mail puts you at great risk of identity theft.
-Fortunately, there are some things that you can do to protect yourself.
-Here is a list of all the pieces of mail, junk or not, that can put you at risk:
+Here is a list of the types of mail, junk or not, that can put you at risk:

-- Account Documents: Additionally, you should be shredding any document that has account information.
+- Account Documents: Additionally, you should be shredding any documents that have account information on them as long as you no longer need them.
 These include usernames, account numbers, and passwords.
 Real estate documents, credit card statements, utility bills, and information about rentals or vacation properties also fall into this category.

 - Junk Documents: You probably don’t think about it, but junk mail can be especially dangerous.
 Most people don’t realize that most junk mail has a barcode that might contain identifying information.
 These junk documents include mail from credit card companies, organizations such as AARP, or from insurance companies.
 Even mail order catalog inserts and order forms often have your name and address and need to be shredded.

 - School or Child-Related Documents: Make sure that you are shredding any mail related to your children, their medical information, or school information.
 This includes things such as school applications, report cards, or even school field trip permission forms.